 The company John Deere founded has a presence around the world, but it all started right here in Grand Detour, Illinois.
 When you step foot on these grounds, it will feel like taking a step back in time.
 Hear the floorboards creak as you walk inside John Deere's home.
 Take in the beauty of the picturesque landscape.
 And feel the heat of fired steel inside a working blacksmith shop.
 Whether you're a school group, a John Deere fan or a history buff, it's an experience you just can't miss.
-Open Year round.
+Open March through December.
 Hours are Monday-Saturday 10am - 4pm and Sundays noon - 4pm

 Where the man became a legend.
 In 1963, an archeological team uncovered the exact location where John Deere forged his first self-scouring steel plow, and how it helped open the emerging American west to settlement.
 While looking over the preserved site and seeing firsthand the artifacts excavated, listen in as John Deere describes how he built a thriving manufacturing business.